HACC2018/Mea-Kanu/README.md

 ## Introduction

 The application is trained to accurately identify 100 different plant species found around the island.
-We chose an initial dataset that includes about 90% invasive and 10% native species.
+We chose an initial dataset that includes roughly 90% invasive and 10% native species.
 The reason being that we wanted to emulate the  ratio that appears in many low-lying areas of Hawaiʻi.
 To make a difference, we would need to know what species are doing harm as well as identifying which species need protection.